Converting PTE-A scores to IELTS band scores

 Understanding what’s at stake when organisations lower the bar in English language testing

-New research by the IELTS partners has shone a light on the importance of education institutions and organisations setting the right English language scores for their candidates.
-The research, conducted with over 500 test takers who had sat both IELTS and Pearson Test of English (PTE), showed there was significant and concerning variability between the commonly accepted PTE benchmarks and our 2020 study findings.
+Research by the IELTS partners has shed a light on the importance of educational institutions and organisations setting the right English language scores for their candidates.
+This early research, conducted with over 500 test takers who had sat both IELTS and Pearson Test of English (PTE), showed there was significant and concerning variability between the previously commonly accepted PTE benchmarks.
+New research has corrected some of this variability.

 New research

-The timely research comes as many organisations begin to review the stopgaps put in place when language testing was interrupted during the peak of the pandemic restrictions.
+Further research is released by various authors as many organisations review the stopgaps put in place when language testing was interrupted at the height of pandemic restrictions.
 The results showed the overall band scores were relatively comparable with the established PTE benchmarks, with only minor variations at the high band scores of IELTS 8 and above.
 However, when looking at the individual sub-scores (listening, reading, writing and speaking) of the two tests, the results differed greatly from previously published benchmark reports which are still relied upon by many organisations.
 Warwick Freeland, Managing Director – IELTS, said the findings highlighted the importance of carefully examining the criteria of different test providers.
 “Language assessment is complex.
 Comparing scores between different test providers is even more so,” Mr Freeland said.
 “It is important we get it right,” he said.

 “If candidates are accepted based on tests that don’t align, they risk being set up to fail if they cannot keep up in the classroom or work environment, in turn causing emotional stress.” - Warwick Freeland, Managing Director – IELTS